RunOnFlux/fluxd/README.md

 # ZelCash 3.0.0 ZELNODES
 INNOVATIVE  INTELLIGENT  INSPIRING

-## This branch is BETA and hardcoded to access TESTNET for the public testing of ZelNodes.
-Please use master for any other use case.

 ZelCash is a fork of 2.0.2 Zcash aiming to provide decentralised development platform via ZelNodes and ZelCore.

 POW asic resistant with Equihash (144,5) also known as Zhash with personalisation string ZelProof and LWMA3 difficulty algorithm.